MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-netlogon.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines the interval for when a Force Rediscovery is carried out by DC Locator.

 The Domain Controller Locator (DC Locator) service is used by clients to find domain controllers for their Active Directory domain.
 When DC Locator finds a domain controller, it caches domain controllers to improve the efficiency of the location algorithm.
 As long as the cached domain controller meets the requirements and is running, DC Locator will continue to return it.
 If a new domain controller is introduced, existing clients will only discover it when a Force Rediscovery is carried out by DC Locator.
 To adapt to changes in network conditions DC Locator will by default carry out a Force Rediscovery according to a specific time interval and maintain efficient load-balancing of clients across all available domain controllers in all domains or forests.
 The default time interval for Force Rediscovery by DC Locator is 12 hours.
 Force Rediscovery can also be triggered if a call to DC Locator uses the DS_FORCE_REDISCOVERY flag.
 Rediscovery resets the timer on the cached domain controller entries.